agusdiazb/agusdiazb/README.md

 As a data analyst, I bring a unique perspective to the field thanks to my extensive experience in psychology research.
 I have a deep understanding of research methodology, data collection and data analysis which enables me to deliver high-quality insights and recommendations based on solid data.

-During my time as a researcher I worked in a systematic review and meta-analysis about emotion recognition models through physiological signals.
+During my time as a researcher I worked in a systematic review and meta-analysis about emotion recognition modeLS (a subfield of AFFECTIVE COMPUTING, a novel field that seeks to include emotions into the Human Computer Interaction (HCI).

 Feel free to contact me at agustindiazbarquinero@gmail.com 📫